amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 The new lambda starts with the logic from the existing profiler lambda.
 If no template is found using the ruleMappings, it will fall back to selecting a template using the existing method.

 The ruleMappings input is specified by the user in the JSON metadata file that is used to trigger the workflow.
-It can be accessed by our lambda from the workflow information stored in Dynamodb. ruleMappings have following format:
+It can be accessed by our lambda from the workflow information stored in DynamoDB ruleMappings have following format:

 ```json
 "ruleMappings": [